GeoMOER/moer-bsc-project-seminar-SDM/docs/units/_unit07/unit07-03_assignment.md

 ## Deliverables

-The desired output is the classified and georeferences maps as .tif files.
+The desired output is the classified and georeferenced maps as .tif files.

 * Upload the content of the Digitizer's data/output/ and data/templates folder into your GitHub Classroom repository
 * Please create a new folder for all content called "assignment_4" for this task